sundercode/renew-code-challenge/README.md

 - Currently the only way to verify valid address submissions are through the API response, so Google will estimate the location for the user
 - Timezone adjustments are not made in the displayed table, but timezone is declared at the top of the component.
+- Resetting the date range after submitting does not cause a different API request to fire.
+You must refresh the page to do so.
+-